-All OI ti ie iolio wing courses (27 credits).
+All of t he follo owing courses (27 credits):

-ΑT 202 Agricultural Regulation, Compliance and Safety3
+AT 202 Agricultural Regulation, Compliance and Safety 3

-ΑT 293 Professional Internship in Agricultural Technology 3
+AT 293 Professional Internship in Agricultural Technology 3

 CSS 126 Introduction to Weed Management

 CSS 143 Introduction to Soil Science

 ENT 110 Applied Entomology of Economic Plants

 HRT 207 Horticulture Career Development

 HRT 211 Landscape Plants I

 HRT 212 Landscape Plants II

 HRT 213 Landscape Maintenance

 HRT 218 Irrigation Systems for Horticulture

-PLP 105 Fundamentals of Applied Plant Pathology 2
+PLP 105 Fundamentals of Applied Plant Pathology

+Comp lete a r ninimum of 3 elective credits in the College of Agriculture

-2. Complete a minimum of 3 elective credits in the College of Agriculture and Natural Resources as approved by the program coordinator in the Institute of Agricultural Technology.
+- Complete a minimum of 3 elective credits in the College of Agriculture and Natural Resources as approved by the program coordinator in the Institute of Agricultural Technology. - 3.
 Complete 30 credits of additional course work through the College of Agriculture and Natural Resources, a community college partner (Montcalm Community College, Muskegon Community College, Northwestern Michigan College, Southwestern Michigan College, Wayne County Community College District) or an approved transferring institution.
-All course work must be approved by the program coordinator in the Institute of Agricultural Technology.

-A minimum of 50% of the credits must be completed through the College of Agriculture and Natural Resources.
+All course work must be approved by the program coordinator in the Institute of Agricultural Technology. - A minimum of 50% of the credits must be completed through the College of Agriculture and Natural Resources.